View Jennie Graziano's Obituary on uticaod.com and share memories

 In lieu of flowers, the family requests donations be made in Jennie's memory to an organization close to her heart, the Saint Vincent DePaul Society, c/o of Holy Trinity Church of Christ the King Parish at 380 Division Street, Long Branch, NJ 07740.

-In accordance with current health restrictions, a memorial mass and celebration of her life will be held at a later date, in both Long Branch, NJ and Utica.
+In accordance with current health restrictions, a memorial mass and celebration of her life will be held at a later date, in both Long Branch, NJ and Utica, NY.

 Published in The Observer-Dispatch from Mar.
 19 to Mar.
 20, 2020